 I believe a good deal of this new-found pessimism can be traced to many investors disappointment that Romney lost the election and the GOP, despite spending billions, failed to win a mandate on the economy.
-Sure, if one simply focuses on what will happen to this country if nothing is done to extend the Bush tax

 However, I doubt that neither President Barack Obama nor Congress will allow that to happen.
 The economy is only beginning to find its footing.
 A double whammy of tax increases and spending cuts at this juncture could easily drive the economy back into recession.
 Clearly, House majority leader John Boehner wants a deal.
 Obama does as well.
 So why the market believes Romney could find a solution but Obama can’t seems a bit fishy to me.